 All invested financial products managed by external management companies must be classified as either Art.
 8 or Art.
-9 under the Disclosure Regulation, or at least comply with good governance requirements.
-This does not apply to invested government bond funds.
+9 under the Disclosure Regulation, or at least comply with good governance requirements, if applicable.

 In addition, the sustainable/ESG investment process of all such investment funds undergo a pre investment due diligence.
 Only investment funds demonstrating an ESG selection process and ESG criteria similar to those of ERSTE RESPONSIBLE funds will be whitelisted for investment.
 Compliance with this requirement is reviewed on a regular basis.
 Funds, which's ESG standard no longer meet the ERSTE RESPONSIBLE standards are deleted from the whitelist and divested in the best interests of the investors.